tdack/inverted-pendulum/doc/Development_Environment.md

 Most of the material here was gleaned from hours of time spent with the Google search engine.

 Two other invaluable references were:
-* [Exploring BeagleBone](http://exploringbeaglebone.com) - I highly recommend the book, it is worth the price.
+* [Exploring BeagleBone](http://exploringbeaglebone.com) - I highly recommend the book, it is well worth the price.
 * [Derek Molloy's BeagleBone Articles](http://derekmolloy.ie/beaglebone/)